 Goodwill that arises on the acquisition of subsidiaries is presented under intangible assets.
-Subsequently, goodwill is measured at cost less accumulated impairment losses.

 After initial recognition, goodwill is stated at acquisition cost, less any accumulated impairment losses (tested on annual basis).
-For the purposes of impairment estimation, from the date of acquisition the goodwill, acquired in a business combination, is allocated to the Group's cash generating units that are expected to benefit from the business combination, irrespective of whether other acquired assets or liabilities are assigned to these units.
+For the purposes of impairment estimation, from the date of acquisition the goodwill, acquired in a business combination, is allocated to the Group's cash generating units that are expected to benefit from the business combination, irrespective of whether other acquired assets or liabilities are assigned to these units: